"

 Overview

-A farmer makes repairs to a broken metal cowling on a combine out in the field.
-A pipe welder works on welding the next section of pipe to the line, which already stretches for many miles.
-A heavy equipment operator fixes a crack in a loader bucket at a job site.
+A farmer makes repairs to a broken metal cowling on a combine harvester out in the field.
+A pipe welder works on welding the next section of a pipeline, which already stretches for many miles.
+A heavy equipment operator fixes a crack in a loader bucket at a jobsite.
 A new welding student strikes an arc for the first time.
-They all have in common Shielded Metal Arc Welding (SMAW).
+What do all these projects have in common?
+They utilize shielded metal arc welding (SMAW).

-Often called “stick welding” (or simply “arc welding” by the older generation of welders), SMAW is one of the oldest and most reliable forms of electric arc welding.
+Often called stick welding (or simply arc welding by the older generations of welders), SMAW is one of the oldest and most reliable forms of electric arc welding.
 Robust, highly portable, and able to weld a wide range of metals, SMAW has been a staple process of the welding industry for over a century.

 Objectives